appconditioner/SublimeWebDavSync/README.md

 **Manually:**

 Copy the content of this repository into a folder called ```WebDavSync``` in your Sublime Text 2 packages directory.
+(Open the menu Preferences/Browse Packages to determine the location of your packages directory)

 **Via Package Control:**